Special Care CounsellingDEC 351.A0

 GOALS OF THE GENERAL EDUCATION COMPONENT

-The general education components that are common to all programs and specific to the program contribute to the development of twelve competencies associated with the three aims of college education:
+The general education components are common to all pre-university programs and contribute to the development of twelve competencies that are associated with the three aims of college education:

 - To educate students to live responsibly in society: